mousepawmedia/devdocs/source/setup_linux/install.rst

 If you have a PC, your first decision is whether you want to keep Microsoft Windows™.
-Millions of people work exclusively on Linux, including a few people at MousePaw Games.
+Millions of people work exclusively on Linux, including a few people at MousePaw Media.
 However, if you rely on Windows-only software, such as Microsoft Office™ or software from Adobe or Autodesk, you may want to keep Microsoft Windows™ installed.